AnilSuryavanshi1998/AnilSuryavanshi1998/README.md

 - 🌱 I’m currently learning **Tailwind CSS**, **Git**, and **System Design**

-- 🚀 2025 Goal: Land a high-paying job in IT and start preparing for UPSC 2026
+- 🚀 2025 Goal: Land a high-paying job in IT

 ---